LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-adding-tables-to-the-pipeline.md

 >
 >Envisioned as future possible iteration of the Tascomi data pipeline, a simpler, less complex design would eliminate the need for separate **Steps 2** and **Steps 3** jobs, combining them into a single step "***parse and recast"*** job.
 >
 >Much S3 date-writing and date-scanning is needed to support intermediate data staging in the data pipeline.
 This extends the overall execution time and attracts unnecessary running costs.
-So the goal is to make that intermediate staging redundant.
+So the goal is to make such intermediate staging redundant.

 ---